Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Cosserat Rod Model --- Local-Frame Formulation

 are evaluated in Experiment~1 using a sequence of step functions for the pressure actuation at the equilibrium point $(\state_0, \bs{u}_0)$.
 The same input trajectory is repeated for steps with a magnitude \SI{10}{\kilo\pascal} to \SI{80}{\kilo\pascal} in increments of \SI{10}{\kilo\pascal}.

-Fig.~\ref{fig.numerics.linearmodel_comparison} shows the resulting output trajectory for the maximum magnitude, while Fig.~\ref{fig.numerics.linearmodel_error} shows the \ac{mae} between the nonlinear and linear model for all trajectories.
-For smaller deflections smaller than \SI{10}{\milli\metre}, a good accordance between linear and nonlinear models is achieved.
-However, a super-linear rise of the \acp{mae} can be observed in Fig.~\ref{fig.numerics.linearmodel_error} for all translatory \acp{dof}.
+Fig.~\ref{fig.numerics.linearmodel_comparison}(a) shows the \ac{mae} between the nonlinear and linear models for all trajectories, while Fig.~\ref{fig.numerics.linearmodel_comparison}(b) shows the resulting output trajectory for the maximum magnitude.
+For deflections smaller than \SI{10}{\milli\metre}, a good accordance between linear and nonlinear models is achieved.
+However, a super-linear rise of the \acp{mae} can be observed in Fig.~\ref{fig.numerics.linearmodel_comparison}(a) for all translatory \acp{dof}.
 The same behavior is observed for the other model outputs that are not displayed here.
 This emphasizes the very limited, yet potentially useful, range of applications for the linear model.
+A validation of the nonlinear model using experimental data is provided in \sect{sec_Exp2}.